 1. No impairment.
 A person shows no signs of dementia, however some cognitive performance tests may suggest a problem.

 2. Very mild decline.
 A person may start to show very slight behavioural symptoms.
 They may also begin to experience very mild or occasional memory loss.
-They will still be able to live and function independently.
+They will usually still be able to live and function independently.

 3. Mild decline.
 This is when a person will have a more noticeable change in their cognitive ability.
 They may start to find decision making and reasoning more difficult.
 They may begin to repeat themselves a lot, or forget things that have happened recently.